hunterdhawkins/hunterdhawkins/README.md

 ### Hi there 👋

 Welcome to my github, where I store various personal, work and school repositories.
-Currently during my freetime when I am not programming, I am in the process of developing this readme along with cleaning up my respository structure.
+Currently during my freetime when I am not in school, at work, or programming on the side, I am in the process of developing this readme along with cleaning up my respository structure.
+I currently working at Wapiti-Consulting where I am developing a in house SCADA software for various different applications.

 - 🌱 At school I’m a graduate researcher focusing on the development of smart cities, intelligent industrial robots and the implementation and security of critical infastructure.